 Weller Lake – In the fall and summer taking a drive through Independence Pass offers some of the most stunning views of the Continental Divide.
 It also gives you the chance to get out and explore some of the local hikes.
 Weller Lake is the easiest hike off Independence Pass, this according to a Park Ranger I ran into along the trail.
 It’s about seven miles outside of Aspen.
 The hike itself is only about .6 miles round trip.
 Within about .3 miles you will reach a small waterfall, great for a picnic.
 To access the trail, head towards Independence Pass and watch for the Weller Campgrounds.
 If you’re coming from Aspen, there is a parking lot at the base of the trail head on the right-hand side of the road, the Weller Campgrounds are about 100 feet past the parking lot on the left side of the road.

-The Grottos – Is another kid-friendly Aspen hiking trail.
+The Grottos – This is another kid-friendly Aspen hiking trail.
 It’s located eight miles east of Aspen off of Independence Pass.
 It’s a favorite among kids given all the rock formations, ice sculptures along the banks of the Roaring Fork River.
 The hiking trail is about one-mile round-trip.
 There are well-marked signs along Independence Pass marking the trail head (aka it’s a popular hike).

 Smuggler Trail – This trail head accesses Smuggler Mountain Road, one of the most popular recreation areas in the immediate Aspen vicinity.
 Any spring, summer or fall afternoon, Smuggler Mountain Road is busy with people hiking, running, mountain biking or walking their dogs.
 Smuggler Road provides a short (1-1/2 mile) work out with great views of Aspen from the look-out point, which makes it very popular.